-The massive new Seamounts Marine Management Area will be larger in area than the Yellowstone National Park in the United States and includes the important group of seamounts southwest of Cocos Island.
+The massive new Seamounts Marine Management Area of Costa Rica will be larger in area than the Yellowstone National Park in the United States and includes the important group of seamounts southwest of Cocos Island.
 Seamounts serve as stepping stones for long-distance, migratory species, including sharks, turtles, whales and tuna, and it is hoped that the reserve will offer endangered marine species such as hammerhead sharks and leatherback turtles the chance to recover from increasing pressures.

 Leatherback turtles are listed as 'Critically Endangered' and the Costa Rican population has declined by 40% in the last 8 years, and 90% in the past 20 years.
 Scalloped hammerhead sharks are on the globally Endangered species list, and are often targeted by fishermen for their fins which attract high market prices.
 Both scalloped hammerhead sharks and leatherback turtles are accidentally captured in commercial fishing operations.

 Conservation International worked with local partners for the past 6 years, to help make this protected area a reality.
 Scott Henderson, Regional Marine Conservation Director for Conservation International said, "Protecting threatened marine life and ensuring thriving fisheries is what our Eastern Tropical Pacific Sea Escape Program is all about.
 Costa Rica and its neighbours are enormously important centres of marine diversity and abundance that underpin valuable fisheries and tourism industries.
 Today's announcement reconfirms Costa Rica's role as a regional leader in green economic development - extending this approach from its land to its oceans."